A young man with short dark hair and a light gray sweatshirt is sitting on a beige couch, intently looking at a laptop placed in front of him.

 The US Department of State estimates around 2000 hours.
 Several friends have told me it took them 10 years before they felt comfortable with it.
 Honestly, it depends on how you define master.
 Are you just trying to learn to speak some?

 An intensive year of dialect studies could get you there.
 Do you want to be able to be fully functional in Arabic?
-Then you need Al-Fusha and at least one dialect, and that will take you awhile.
+Then you need Al-Fusha and at least one dialect, and that will take you a while.
 One of the goals of my project, The Living Arabic Project, is to create tools to make the learning process smoother and more efficient.

 Hossam AbuZahr1 e1546107843383